Mount Moriah (Nevada)

 Mount Moriah is a 12072 ft mountain in the northern Snake Range of eastern White Pine County, Nevada, United States.
-It is the fifth-highest mountain in the state, and also ranks as the ninth-most topographically prominent peak in the state.
+It is the fifth-highest mountain in the state, and ranks as the ninth-most topographically prominent peak in the state.
 It is located in the Mount Moriah Wilderness administered by the Humboldt-Toiyabe National Forest.

 Geography

 Mount Moriah rises over 6000 ft vertical feet above the Snake Valley on its east flank, and the Spring Valley to its west.
 The summit is the highest point in the Humboldt-Toiyabe National Forest.

 Immediately to the north is a large flat sub-alpine area called The Table, which supports an ancient stand of Great Basin Bristlecone Pine (Pinus longaeva).